Two investors urge career Website company DHI to go on the block

 “We believe the ineffectiveness of stock buybacks to create value for shareholders is primarily due to management’s inability to capitalize on opportunities for organic growth,” the letter said.

-Barington has returned roughly 12 percent this year, beating the average hedge fund’s 5 percent return.
+Barington has returned roughly 12 percent his year, beating the average hedge fund’s 5 percent return.
+(Reporting by Svea Herbst-Bayliss; Editing by Alan Crosby)